gungorenu/factorio-frostpunk-theme/Readme.md

 these are done and hopefully will not be broken

+- DONE **Spawn Infrastructure:** infrastructure about where to spawn what is there, but not the spawning code
+- DONE **Check Furnace Distance:** furnaces should be spawned when reaches a certain distance, so I need to be able to understand how to get distances of two entities
 - DONE **Claim Tool:** all abandoned entities (furnaces etc) must be claimed by player before usage
 - DONE **Furnace Force:** all generated furnaces belong to this force so manipulation is easy
 - DONE **Unclaimed Furnace Activation:** prevent player leeching power from furnace without claim